Being ex-Heathfield High girls it’s no surprise we chose Stirling as the first destination of the Kids in Adelaide Discover Series.

 Stirling sits a speedy 7 minute drive from the city straight up the South Eastern freeway and has MUCH more to offer than just the most perfect roundabouts in Australia (their roundabout game is really up there, much to the disgust of my Crafers resident sister who thinks there is some serious roundabout favouritism going on)

 For kids, the Stirling Steamroller Park is definitely worth a stop.
 As soon as you exit the freeway into Stirling look right and you’ll see it.
-Great for kids of all ages, grab a coffee from nearby Tranquilo and enjoy this gorgeous spot.
-Read more about one of our favourite Adelaide playgrounds here.
+Great for kids of all ages, grab a coffee from nearby Miss Perez and enjoy this gorgeous spot.

 The Conventry Library in Stirling is recently renovated and would have to have one of the prettiest entrances in all of S.A.
 Great spot for a picnic or BBQ in the park out front before a game of giant connect four in the library!

 We also LOVE, and regularly visit Patch Kitchen and Garden located at 143 Mt Barker Rd (on the way to Aldgate on the left hand side).
 Patch is a fantastic spot to catch up with friends and enjoy a delicious coffee, breakfast or lunch and it’s one of those places that’s actually BETTER when you take the kids.
 Patch is SO different to your run of the mill play cafes with an indoor dining room that has toys, books, games and black boards for drawing and a shared dining and play area in the back garden fenced with a cubby, sandpit, chicken coop and veggie gardens.
 They also have a special “things for kids” menu where chicken nuggets and chips is more like crumbed chicken strips served with hand cut potato chips and broccoli.
 YUM!
-Patch is licenced and open for dinner on Thursdays and Fridays with a delicious menu that starts from 5.30pm for those that need to get the kids to bed.
-It’s also a fantastic kids birthday party venue with the barn able to be hired out for your own little Patch garden party!
+Patch is licenced and open Thursdays – Monday 8:30am – 3pm.

 Another fun thing for the kids, especially in school holidays is Woorabinda Lake especially on Wednesday’s to watch the local Yacht Club race their remote controlled boats.
 This is a great spot for animal spotting and is home to a wide range of birds, fish, reptiles, mammals and amphibians.
 The lake is located a short distance from Stirling with parking available on Ethel Street or Branch Road.
 Click here for a map of the area including walking trails.